 And we're not even mentioning all the super-important vampire uglies out there.

 Pretty much every vampire book or movie in the 20th century owes something to Stoker's novel, from Nosferatu, a silent German film made in 1922, to Blade (1998) to the Anne Rice Interview with the Vampire series.
 Even Edward Cullen finds himself needing to re-educate his human girlfriend Bella so that she doesn't believe all of the vampire stereotypes that originated in Stoker's novel.

 In terms of popular culture, Dracula is everywhere, once you start looking.
 The "Count" on Sesame Street, for example, is modeled on Stoker's vampire.
 And do you like sugary cereals?
 Count Chocula is a shout-out to Dracula, too.

-If monster books just aren't your thing or its pop cultural importance doesn't do it for you, there's still plenty more to Dracula.
+If monster books just aren't your thing or its pop cultural importance doesn't do it for you (check your pulse though—are you sure you're not undead?) there's still plenty more to Dracula.
 Stoker had lots to say about some of the most important political questions of his day.
 Many critics like to read Stoker's Dracula as being about the British fear that the people they had colonized and oppressed for so long would come to Britain to take revenge.
 Or you can read Dracula for what it says about the role of women—the most dangerous women in the novel are also the sexiest.